shannonmoeller/up/README.md

 Written in 100% shell script, `up.sh` registers the `up` function and some completion functions via your `.bashrc` or `.zshrc` file.

-Written in 100% shell script, `up.fish` registers the `up` function and some completion functions via `funcsave`.

 ### bash

 ```